microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 Enabling this transform will disable the default X-Forwarded transforms as they carry similar information in another format.
 The X-Forwarded transforms can still be explicitly enabled.

-Append: This specifies if the transform should append to or replace an existing Forwarded header.
+Action: This specifies how the transform should handle an existing Forwarded header.
+It can be "Set", "Append", "Remove, or "Off" (completely disable the transform).
 A request traversing multiple proxies may accumulate a list of such headers and the destination server will need to evaluate the list to determine the original value.

 Proto: This value is taken from `HttpContext.Request.Scheme` indicating if the prior caller used HTTP or HTTPS.